spgumd/spgumd.github.io/_pages/donate.md

-Local nonprofits that provide critical services to our community will face unprecedented demands in coming months to provide food, housing, and health security for thousands of area residents. <strong> They anticipate requiring more than a million dollars in additional funding to meet this need <strong>.
+Local nonprofits that provide critical services to our community will face unprecedented demands in coming months to provide food, housing, and health security for thousands of area residents.
+They anticipate requiring more than a million dollars in additional funding to meet this need.

 The Science Policy Initiative at UVA is pleased to announce the launch of the Scientists at UVA COVID-19 Community Fund, an effort to demonstrate our commitment to step up and help local residents as a community at UVA.